 Related lesson: How To Play A 12 Bar Blues On The Bass Guitar

-For timing, groove and pure feel, funk can’t be beaten.
-It’s a bass-lead style which requires good technique and deep pocket.
-The slap technique came from funk, leading to an era of music where bass was everything.
+For timing, groove and pure feel, funk can't be beaten.
+It's bass-lead music which requires good technique and deep pocket.
+The slap technique came from funk which lead to an era of music where the bass was king.

 Related lesson: The Funkiest 4 Notes Of All Time: Bass Guitar Lesson